 Incorporating images in your digital presence as an institution can help visitors before and after they visit.
 If we consider the studies by John H. Falk and Lynn D. Dierking, authors of the Museum Experience Revisited (2012), museum visitors may come to your website or social media accounts prior to visiting in order to get an early glimpse at what you have to offer them.
 Images can help orient visitors to the space, and they can serve as reminders for why the visit was pleasant, long after they have returned home.

 If you want to start taking photographs of your institution, events, or people, National Geographic gathered great tips for composition, equipment, and how to move images from the camera to the computer.
-They offer a reminder that taking compelling images don’t have to be taken on expensive equipment.
+They offer a reminder compelling images don’t have to be taken on expensive equipment.
 Likewise, there are 10 tips from iPhone Photography School that offer basic instructions for composition, use of symmetry, and alignment in photography.

 There are a handful of great photo editing websites available.
 One of them is Pixlr , a platform similar to Adobe Photoshop.
 Likewise, Google Photos offers a simple site for users to adjust brightness, contrast, and the size of an image.
 If you have never used Pixlr or Photoshop previously, there are many free tutorials available to enhance your photographs.
 PhotoShop offers a guide for beginners here.
 PixlrTutorial Blog also offers a collection of tutorials, available here.